fontello/fontello/INSTALL.md

 ## node.js

-You need node.js 0.10.xx.
-Unstructions below are for Ubuntu.
+You need node.js 4.+.
+Instructions below are for Ubuntu.

 Install build dependencies of node: